 Smoky black beans & carrot burger

-Ingredients for each person: one small carrot, one garlic clove, 50 g black beans (half if they are dried), one or two tablespoons rolled oats, two chipotles in adobo (or dried tomatoes), one teaspoon cumin, one tablespoon olive oil, salt.
+Ingredients for each person: one small carrot, one garlic clove, 2 slices of wholegrain bread, 50 g black beans (half if they are dried), one or two tablespoons rolled oats, two chipotles in adobo (or dried tomatoes), one teaspoon cumin, one tablespoon olive oil, salt.

 Trim, peel, and cut the carrot into small chunks; put it in a food processor and pulse it into tiny bits.
 Peel and mince the garlic clove; add it to the food processor.
 Rinse the beans in a colander and drain them; add them to the food processor.
 Add the oats, the chipotles in adobo, the cumin, and a sprinkle of salt and pepper to the food processor.
 Process until the mixture is combined but not puréed, about 30 seconds.
 If it looks too thin, pulse in a few more oats; if it’s too thick (unlikely), pulse in a splash of water.
 Put one tablespoon olive oil in a large skillet over medium heat.
 Turn the grill to high; put the rack 6 inches from the heat.
 Shape the bean mixture into two patties (about ½ inch thick).
 When the oil is hot, cook the burgers, turning once, until crisp on both sides, four or five minutes per side, adding more oil if the pan is dry.
 Brush the bread with a little oil and broil until lightly toasted, two or three minutes.
 Trim, peel, halve, and thinly slice the onion.
 Strip the cilantro leaves from several sprigs.
 When the bread is toasted, remove it from the grill.
 Add the onion, the cilantro leaves, and the burgers.
 Close the sandwiches and serve.